 As a result, CBD oil is now being produced into a wide range of commercial and pharmaceutical products, such as edibles, oils and creams.

-Since these products do not give you the “high” of marijuana, CBD products are available and legal to purchase in most countries around the world.
+Since these products do not give you the “high” of cannabis, CBD products are available and legal to purchase in most countries around the world.

 How is CBD oil extracted from the hemp plant?